1996 Major League Baseball postseason: Atlanta Braves vs. St. Louis Cardinals

 This was a rematch of the 1982 NLCS, which the Cardinals won in a sweep en route to winning the World Series.
-The Braves defeated the Cardinals in seven games to return to the World Series for the fourth time in six years (in the process denying a rematch of the 1964 World Series between the Yankees and Cardinals).
-The Braves became the first team to ever come back from a 3-1 series deficit in the NLCS to win the pennant.
+The Braves overcame a 3–1 series deficit to defeat the Cardinals in seven games, returning to the World Series for the fourth time in six years (in the process denying a rematch of the 1964 World Series between the Yankees and Cardinals).

 John Smoltz pitched eight solid innings as the Braves took Game 1.
 The Cardinals evened the series with a blowout win in Game 2, capped off by a grand slam from Gary Gaetti.
 In St. Louis for Game 3, Ron Gant led the Cardinals to victory with a pair of home runs.
 In Game 4, the Braves had a 3–0 lead after six and a half innings, but the Cardinals scored four unanswered runs to take a commanding 3–1 series lead.
 However, things quickly turned ugly for the Cardinals.
-Smoltz had yet another stellar performance on the mound as the Braves embarrassed the Cardinals 14–0 in front of their home fans to send the series back to Atlanta.
+In Game 5, Smoltz pitched seven innings of shutout ball as the Braves embarrassed the Cardinals 14–0 in front of their home fans to send the series back to Atlanta.
 In Game 6, Greg Maddux outdueled Alan Benes in a pitchers’ duel to force a seventh game.
 The Braves clinched the pennant in Game 7 in a 15–0 rout to become the first team to ever come back from a 3–1 series deficit in the NLCS.
 The Braves’ 14-0 and 15-0 victories in games five and seven respectively were the two largest in LCS history, surpassing the eleven run margin of victory set by the Los Angeles Dodgers in Game 4 of the 1974 NLCS.
 Game 7 was the final game of legendary Cardinals shortstop Ozzie Smith's career; he received a standing ovation from the Braves crowd before flying out to the right-field foul territory in his last at-bat.

 The Cardinals would return to the NLCS in 2000, but they fell to the New York Mets in five games.
-They would win their next pennant in 2004 over the Houston Astros in seven games before falling in the World Series.
+They would win their next pennant in 2004 over the Houston Astros in seven games after being ten outs away from elimination in Game 7, but came up short in the World Series.

-The Braves would return to the NLCS the next year and in 1998, and lost both to the Florida Marlins and San Diego Padres respectively.
+The Braves would return to the NLCS the next year, but were upset by the eventual World Series champion Florida Marlins in six games.
 They would win their next pennant in 1999 over the New York Mets in six games before falling in the World Series.

 The Braves and Cardinals would meet again three more times in the postseason — during the NLDS in 2000, the Wild Card Game in 2012, and the NLDS again in 2019 — with the Cardinals winning all three match-ups.